ShanLu1984/Insights-find-political-donors/README.md

 ## Introduction

 This is a repository for Insight Data Engineering Coding Challenge.
-For more details, you may refer to the repository by Insight Data Science: https://github.com/InsightDataScience/find-political-donors.
+For more details about the challenge, you may refer to the repository by Insight Data Science: https://github.com/InsightDataScience/find-political-donors.

 ## What's inside:
 ### src folder: contains all the source files of C++